WanMotion/DisentangledOoDSeg/README.md

 # Out-of-Distribution Semantic Segmentation with Disentangled and Calibrated Representation

 **This repository is an official implementation of the paper "Out-of-Distribution Semantic Segmentation with Disentangled and Calibrated Representation", which is under review.**
-The full code will be released after review.

 ## [\[Paper\]](https://github.com/WanMotion ) | [\[Arxiv\]](https://github.com/WanMotion ) | [\[Supplementary\]](https://github.com/WanMotion)